ut-amrl/coda-devkit/docs/DATA_REPORT.md

                  |/
   y left <------ 0 ------ right

 cam2/cam3 - stored as mono 8-bit image at the original resolution with {SEQUENCE} being the sequence and {TIMESTAMP} being the ROS timestamp from the original ROS image message.
+The range for cam2 is 0-3.86 meters and cam3 is 0-25 meters.
+To obtain the absolute depth, scale the stored 8-bit value by the min/max range of the camera.
 The depth clouds follow the standard depth coordinate convention where +x is to the right, +y is forwards, and +z is to the sky.

             z up  y front
               ^    ^